 It is said that the precipitousness of Juyong lies not in its Pass but in Badaling.
 Located in Yanqing District, Beijing, Badaling Great Wall is famous for its long history, rich culture, magnificent architecture, and majestic momentum.
 It’s the most outstanding representative of the Great Wall, the best-preserved section of the Ming Great Wall, and a cultural relic of mankind.
 It’s an important national cultural heritage under state protection and it’s a national scenic area.

 The total length of the Badaling section is 12 kilometers but only about 3.74 kilometers is restored and opened to the public.
-The visit of this section takes about 2 to 3 hours, and 19 watchtowers are in here.
+The visit to this section takes about 2 to 3 hours, and 19 watchtowers are in here.
 The cable car takes passengers to towers 7 and 8, and then visitors can walk in either direction (From Tower 8 to Tower 12) or head down to the entrance on foot (from Tower 8 to Tower 1, it’s a downward path), or you can take cable car both ways, or head down by riding the “Pulley” slide way at Tower 4.
 It’s a fun ride that brings you down to the ground at a high speed.
-The entrance is located in the center of the wall with Tower 1 to 12 on one side (the part where visitors usually walk on), and the other 7 Towers are on the other side of the entrance.
-There are restaurants, fast food places, souvenir shop, and a Great Wall Museum located near the entrance of the wall.
+The entrance is located in the center of the wall with Towers 1 to 12 on one side (the part where visitors usually walk), and the other 7 Towers are on the other side of the entrance.
+There are restaurants, fast food places, souvenir shops, and a Great Wall Museum located near the entrance of the wall.

 Things you may not know about the Great Wall

 - This is a manifestation of the Great Wall built during the Ming Dynasty.
-The preserved and restored parts show to the world how the soldiers defend against the invasion of Mongolians from the north.
+The preserved and restored parts show the world how the soldiers defend against the invasion of Mongolians from the north.

 - The wall is mainly built of stones and bricks.
 The inside of the wall is stuffed with rammed earth and granular stones to reinforce the density.